robert-chiniquy/kami.github.com/_source/_posts/2013-06-08-new-challenges.md

 harder and reduce number of people you could unintentionally hurt (there are plenty of stories about damaged or broken relationships).

-### What is the first thing I'm going to work on?

-TBW

 ### What are the next steps?

 When I get back to Slovenia I will first focus on building a MVP and getting it